cysouw/diathesis/text/c09_adverbials.md

 ### [ NL | –N ] Reflexive location anticausative+evaluative

 With some intransitive verbs, like *sitzen* 'to sit' [@next a] a locational argument can be promoted to subject, but only with an additional reflexive pronoun and a manner adverbial [@next b].
-This might be interpreted as a variant of the *Wertungsverbativ* [@next c], see [@sec:adverbial-reflexive-drop].
+This might be interpreted as a variant of the *Aktionsbewertung* [@next c], see [@sec:adverbial-reflexive-drop].

 ::: ex
 - Ich sitze auf der Bank.